szenesis/mercuryos/README.md

 Thanks to Fedora and people of Project Bluefin.<br>

-Special thanks to developers of Zirconium and XeniaOS <br>
-as both served as an inspiration for this project.
+Special thanks to developers of Zirconium and XeniaOS as both served as an inspiration for this project.